Great Decisions Lecture Series

 The way it works: The Foreign Policy Association picks eight themes related to major issues in the arena of US foreign policy and international affairs.
 They publish the Great Decisions book with chapters by experts in the field to be used as a springboard for group conversation with Great Decisions Discussion Groups.
 Discussion Groups, like a book club, are self organizing and can meet anywhere you are (in classrooms, community centers, libraries, senior centers, and workplaces) to engage in spirited discussion of world affairs.

 Every winter, the Council presents the eight-week Great Decisions Lecture Series in partnership with Portland State University’s International Colloquium that features a wealth of perspective and opinion from diplomats, policy experts, academics, and foreign service professionals addressing the topics in the Great Decisions book.
-This program is free and open to the community at large.
+This program is free for WAC members, a $5 charge is required for non-members.

 Great Decisions Returns

 Fridays, January 13 — March 3, 12 p.m.

 Cosponsored by World Affairs Council & Portland State University's International Studies Department

 The perennially popular Great Decisions lecture series returns in January, presented in conjunction with the International Colloquium at Portland State University.

 What is the effect of U.S. petroleum security on foreign policy?
 For 45 years, the country has alternated between periods of energy security and insecurity, sometimes able to wield petroleum as a useful instrument of foreign policy, sometimes not.
 Despite the so-called “energy revolution,” the U.S. today is by no means disentangled from foreign dependence and global trends.
 In order to be successful, policymakers must recognize both petroleum security circumstances and patterns in the relationship between petroleum and foreign policy.

 Speaker: Amy Below, Political Science, School of Public Policy, Oregon State University